Ph.D., Physics, (1997), U. California, Berkeley

 B.Sc., Physics, (1991), U. Toronto

 We work at the intersection of mechanics, materials, and physics to determine the atomic-scale origins of tribology (friction, wear, adhesion, lubrication) and the connections to the structure, composition, and mechanical properties of materials.
-We pursue the application of this knowledge to micro- and nano-mechanical systems (MEMS/NEMS), thin film design, and micro- and nano-manufacturing.
-We explore novel materials including ultrahard carbon films and tailored molecular layers.
-We focus on experimental methods including scanning probe microscopy, surface/interface science, and synchrotron radiation techniques, and we collaborate extensively with other groups who pursue theory and atomic-scale modeling efforts.
+We pursue the application of this knowledge to applications such as micro- and nano-mechanical systems (MEMS/NEMS), hard disks, thin film design, micro- and nano-manufacturing, protective coatings, and lubricants.
+We explore novel materials including ultrahard carbon films, tailored molecular layers, lubricant additives, and 2D materials.
+We focus on experimental methods including scanning probe microscopy including in situ methods, surface/interface science, and synchrotron radiation techniques, and we collaborate extensively with other groups who pursue theory and atomic-scale modeling efforts.

-Robert W. Carpick is a Full Professor and Department Chair in the Department of Mechanical Engineering and Applied Mechanics at the University of Pennsylvania.
+Robert W. Carpick is the John Henry Towne Professor and Department Chair in the Department of Mechanical Engineering and Applied Mechanics at the University of Pennsylvania.
 He holds a secondary appointment in the Department of Materials Science and Engineering, and is a member of the Physics Graduate Group.
 Prof. Carpick moved to U. Penn in January 2007 after serving on the faculty for 7 years in the Engineering Physics Department at the University of Wisconsin-Madison.